 · One of the new requirements under the UK Regulation will be that the country of origin must be stated on the label for all products manufactured outside of the UK, for ex.
 Made in EU is not compliant;

-Please note that only one RP’s details can be included on a given label.
-It is not possible to print a single label with both your EU and UK RP’s details on it, to be used in both markets.
-In order to update the label during the transition period and prepare towards 31 December, 2020, companies that are selling on both markets may choose to label both the UK and the EU-27 RP addresses, highlighting the current RP address.
-The requirement to add and underline your UK RP to the label is applicable as of 1 January, 2021, however, with a transition period of 2 years for an EU-compliant label that already has a EU RP affixed.
+In order to update the label during the transition period and prepare towards December 31, 2020, companies that are selling on both markets may choose to label both the UK and the EU-27 RP addresses, highlighting the current RP address.
+The requirement to add and underline your UK RP to the label is applicable as of January 1, 2021, however, with a transition period of 5 years for an EU-compliant label that already has an EU RP affixed.

 The EU Regulation on Cosmetics, and its Annexes, are constantly updated with regards to substances that are formally declared in the banned or restricted category.
 Moreover, substances are constantly assessed by scientific committees of the EU, which issue opinions that guide best practices and can be eventually formalised in the form of an above-mentioned ban or restriction.
 All such changes that occur in the EU, with regards to substances and their regulatory status, until 31 December, 2020 will be automatically implemented into the UK Regulation, too.

 As of 1 January, 2021, however, the UK might restrict and ban substances on its own accord, and as it sees fit.
 At this stage, the only substances for which a uniformed approach shall be maintained between the EU and UK are CMRs.

 Obelis, with branches in both the UK and EU can advise you on the formulation of your product in either market.
 As your professional RP, we will keep you informed on developments regarding ingredients that may affect the compliance of your products.